-- Establish a maintenance program to maintain waterway capacity, vegetative cover, and outlet stability.
-Vegetation damaged by machinery, herbicides, or erosion must be repaired promptly. - Protect the waterway from concentrated flow by using diversion of runoff or mechanical means of stabilization such as silt fences, mulching, hay bale barriers and etc. to stabilize grade during vegetation establishment.

-- Minimize damage to vegetation by excluding livestock whenever possible, especially during wet periods.
+- Landowner responsibilities for final restoration of areas outside the design waterway cross section including remedial grading adjacent to the waterway as required to address tile trench settlement and/or impairment of surface water flow into the waterway - Establish a maintenance program to maintain waterway capacity, vegetative cover, and outlet stability.
+Vegetation damaged by machinery, herbicides, or erosion must be repaired promptly. - Protect the waterway from concentrated flow by using diversion of runoff or mechanical means of stabilization such as silt fences, mulching, hay bale barriers, etc., to stabilize grade during vegetation establishment. - Minimize damage to vegetation by excluding livestock whenever possible, especially during wet periods.
 Permit grazing in the waterway only when a controlled grazing system is being implemented. - Inspect grassed waterways regularly, especially following heavy rains.
 Fill, compact, and reseed damaged areas immediately.
-Remove sediment deposits to maintain capacity of grassed waterway. - Avoid use of herbicides that would be harmful to the vegetation or pollinating insects in and adjacent to the waterway area. - Avoid using waterways as turn-rows during tillage and cultivation operations. - Mow or periodically graze vegetation to maintain capacity and reduce sediment deposition.
-Mowing may be appropriate to enhance wildlife values, but must be conducted to avoid peak nesting seasons and reduced winter cover. - Apply supplemental nutrients as needed to maintain the desired species composition and stand density of the waterway. - Control noxious weeds. - Do not use waterways as a field road.
+Remove sediment deposits to maintain capacity of grassed waterway. - Avoid use of herbicides that would be harmful to the vegetation or pollinating insects in and adjacent to the waterway area. - Avoid using waterways as turn-rows during tillage and cultivation operations. - Mow vegetation within waterway cross section to maintain capacity and reduce sediment deposition.
+Mowing heights must be consistent with the vegetative cover value used in the design.
+Mowing frequency in adjacent buffer areas can be modified as appropriate to enhance wildlife values. - Apply supplemental nutrients as needed to maintain the desired species composition and stand density of the waterway. - Control noxious weeds. - Do not use waterways as a field road.
 Avoid crossing with heavy equipment when wet. - Lift tillage equipment off the waterway when crossing and turn off chemical application equipment.